w3h9uf/readings/ruby_on_rails.md

 When creating user, pass in `password` and `password_confirmation`.
 Rails will create a hash `password_digest` and store in database.

 When authenticating user, `user.authenticate('password')` will return user if password matches and return false otherwise.

+`form_with` to create form to take user input and transform to POST or PATCH request